Y Wladfa: Anthem

 Y Wladfa's anthem is a re-working of the Welsh anthem, "Hen Wlad Fy Nhadau", called "Gwlad Newydd y Cymry" ('"The New Country of the Welsh"').
 The new anthem was penned by Lewis Evans and is sung to the same tune as "Hen Wlad Fy Nhadau".

 Popular culture

-Patagonia is a film about the Welsh settlement in Argentina.
+Patagonia is a 2011 film about the Welsh settlement in Argentina.

-In the BBC's 2015 Patagonia with Huw Edwards, Huw Edwards fulfils a lifelong dream to explore Patagonia, and the unique attempt to preserve Welsh culture by isolating a Welsh community there.
-Edwards meets the descendants of the original settlers and asks what remains of the culture their ancestors sought to safeguard.
+In the BBC's 2015 Patagonia with Huw Edwards, Huw Edwards travelled to Patagonia and met with descendants of the original settlers, to discuss what had survived of the uniquely Welsh culture their ancestors aimed to protect.